Song

 Zhao does not travel : maybe his high rank does not allow it.
 He paints in a cool gentleness hazy ponds with ducks and geese, probably taking his inspiration from Tang artists.

-A 33 x 93 cm handscroll in ink and color on silk showing willows and geese was sold for $ 27M including premium by Christie's on March 15, 2017, lot 511 in the auction from the Fujita Museum Collection.
+A 33 x 93 cm handscroll in ink and color on silk showing willows and geese was sold for $ 27M by Christie's on March 15, 2017, lot 511 in the auction of the Fujita Museum Collection.

 This work is not signed.
 The attribution to Zhao Lingrang is authenticated by a set of thirteen colophons from the period of transition between Southern Song and Yuan.
 It also bears 27 collectors' seals including six from the Qianlong emperor and one from the Jiaqing emperor.
 It is listed in the Shiqu Baoji which is the catalogue of the Qing imperial collection.